 On June 7, 2005, the County adopted a Housing Element based on the 3,441 housing unit construction goal for the previous 2000-07 planning period and submitted it to HCD for review and certification.
 On December 12, 2006, HCD conditionally certified the County's Housing Element, with the condition that the County rezone 30 acres of land for high density residential (20+ units/acre).
-The County is currently in the process of carrying out this requirement.
+The County recently completed this requirement.

-AMBAG's new 2008 RHNA Plan, which covers the January 1, 2007 through June 30, 2014 planning period, is based on an updated, and lower, population forecast and, as a result, allocates a smaller overall housing unit construction goal (1,289 units) than the previous round, which is divided into income affordability categories similarly to the last round (i.e., 22% very-low income, 17% low income, 19% moderate income, and 42% above-moderate income).
+AMBAG's new 2008 RHNA Plan, which covers the January 1, 2008 through June 30, 2015 planning period, is based on an updated, and lower, population forecast and, as a result, allocates a smaller overall housing unit construction goal (1,289 units) than the previous round.
+This new housing construction goal is divided into income affordability categories similarly to the last round (i.e., 22% very-low income, 17% low income, 19% moderate income, and 42% above-moderate income).
 The AMBAG Board of Directors adopted this new RHNA Plan in June 2008.
-The County will have until June 2009 to prepare a new update to our Housing Element, covering the 2007-2014 planning period.
+The County had until June 2009 to prepare a draft update to the Housing Element, covering the 2008-2015 planning period.
+The County met this deadline and the draft Hosing Element update was submitted to HCD where it is currently undergoing HCD review.